andrewbihl/bsed/README.md

 # bsed
-Simple, english syntax on top of Perl text processing.
+Simple SQL-like syntax on top of Perl text processing.
 Designed to replace simple uses of sed/grep/AWK/Perl.

 Bsed is a stream editor.
 In contrast to interactive text editors, stream editors process text in one go,